The Best Noise-Canceling Headphones

 His advice to us: Look at hobbyist websites for headphones that had the best reputations for being well-crafted.
 So, we scoured audiophile sites like InnerFidelity and tech sites like TechRadar to see which headphones were consistently celebrated for superior noise canceling, sound quality, and useful features.
 We also looked at reviews on Amazon to find which headphones were the most popular for average listeners in terms of comfort and portability.
 A good pair of headphones are an investment that you’ll wear for hours, and we made sure our picks were reliable companions.

 We looked for headphones that use active noise cancellation, not passive.

 There are two types of noise cancellation: active and passive.
 We learned from Wiggins that passive noise cancellation is more of a marketing term for noise isolation — the ability to reduce noise by blocking off your ears, like ear plugs.
 In other words, all headphones offer some noise isolation.
 Pairs that only advertise passive noise cancellation are just regular headphones.

-According to Wiggins, “noise cancellation means you measure incoming noise and emit anti-noise to cancel out the sound.”
-In basic terms, active noise cancellation uses microphones and speakers to fight soundwave with soundwave.
-We limited our list to active noise cancelers, because they’re the only headphones that actually cancel noises rather than only blocking them out.
+According to Wiggins, “Noise cancellation means you measure incoming noise and emit anti-noise to cancel out the sound.”
+In basic terms, active noise cancellation (ANC) uses microphones and speakers to fight soundwaves with soundwaves.
+We limited our list to active noise cancelers, because they’re the only headphones that actually cancel noises rather than simply blocking them out.